brenolf/wollo/README.md

 Wollo
 =====

-Wollo is a C library that provides a fancy printf with colours.
-Its main goal is to ease the usage of colours resembling the HTML language.
+Wollo is a tiny C library that provides a fancy printf with colours.
+Its main goal is to ease the usage of colours on terminals, using a terminology resembling HTML.

 Compiling
 ---------